Paratrimastix pyriformis

-Paratrimastix pyriformis is a species of free-living (non-parasitic) anaerobic freshwater bacteriovorous flagellated protists formerly known as Trimastix pyriformis and Tetramitus pyriformis.
+Paratrimastix pyriformis is a species of free-living (non-parasitic) anaerobic freshwater bacteriovorous flagellated protist formerly known as Trimastix pyriformis and Tetramitus pyriformis.

 History of knowledge

 This species was first described by G. A. Klebs in 1892 as Tetramitus pyriformis.
 Under this name, it has been frequently discussed in the context of sewage, sewage treatment, and water quality during the 20th century.
 It was also observed on Elephant Island, South Shetland Islands.
 More than 100 years after its description, in 1999, it was transferred to the genus Trimastix based on its morphology.
 The first ultrastructural study using transmission electron microscopy was published the same year, which reported a discovery of hydrogenosome-like organelles in the species.

 A molecular phylogenetic study based on small-subunit ribosomal RNA placed the genus Trimastix (then including P. pyriformis) as sister to the oxymonad Pyrsonympha in 2001 and a close relationship to oxymonads was further supported in another study in 2005.
 The clade uniting Trimastix and oxymonads was named Preaxostyla in 2003.
 A more detailed molecular phylogenetic analysis in 2015 placed this species in a new genus Paratrimastix, even more closely related to oxymonads than Trimastix.
 Preaxostyla (consisting of Trimastix, Paratrimastix, and oxymonads) is now considered one of the five major lineages of Metamonada.

 The interest in P. pyriformis, and especially its reduced mitochondria, was largely driven by the possibility that oxymonads might be completely amitochondrial.
 This was supported by a genomic analysis of Monocercomonoides exilis published in 2016, which demonstrated that this oxymonad is the first known eukaryote that has completely lost its mitochondria.

 A series of transcriptomic studies between the years 2006 and 2016 reported details of P. pyriformis glycolytic pathway and arginine deiminase pathway, as well as supported the mitochondrial ancestry of its hydrogenosome-like organelles and uncovered their role in amino acid metabolism.
 Preliminary results of a genomic project led to the characterization of the unusual preaxostylan type iron-sulfur cluster assembly machinery in P. pyriformis in 2018, the role of its reduced mitochondria in the methionine cycle (2022), and the experimental characterization of one of its mitochondrial carriers (2023).
 The complete genomic assembly of P. pyriformis was published in 2023 in a large-scale comparative genomic study focused on the reductive evolution of mitochondria in Preaxostyla, which also identified two additional oxymonad species with no traces of mitochondria.